vospennikov/ClusterMap/README.md

 func shouldClusterAnnotation(_ annotation: MKAnnotation) -> Bool { ... }
 ```

-## Communication

-- If you **found a bug**, open an issue.
-- If you **have a feature request**, open an issue.
-- If you **want to contribute**, submit a pull request.

 ## Credits

 This project is based on the work of [Lasha Efremidze](https://github.com/efremidze), who created the [Cluster](https://github.com/efremidze/Cluster).
-I would like to thank him for his contributions and for providing me with a solid foundation to build upon.

 ## License